 Recessed LED downlights make it possible to read in the tub, and highlight its striking shape.
 'Install dimmer switches on all general lighting,' advises Sally Storey, Design Director at John Cullen.
 'This will allow you to instantly adjust the mood.'

 This curated group of pendant lights has an art installation feel to it.
-Playing with height and shape, the shades add real impact to this otherwise simple space.
-Keeping the tone and style similar actually makes the statement greater while still maintaining a sense of harmony – different styles or colours would look chaotic.
+Playing with height and shape, the shades add real impact to this otherwise simple white bathroom idea.

 ‘Consider the main source of light in the room, which could be a central ceiling light pendant, a series of downlights, or a combination of the two.
 Fix all the lights with dimmer switches, so that you can simply control the mood, from full brightness for cleaning the bathroom to soft light for a long, tranquil soak in the tub.’

-Bathrooms with high ceilings can benefit from a variety of lighting, from traditional pendant lamps and downlights to large sculptural designs and LED spotlights built into the very fabric of the ceiling.
+It's important to think about the best lighting for high ceilings, but the good news is there are plenty of options; from traditional pendant lamps and downlights to large sculptural designs and LED spotlights built into the very fabric of the ceiling.